 Section 30150—Rate of Exchange for Expenditures and Accommodation Exchanges

-Agencies should compute exchange transactions for accommodation purposes or for official expenditures to avoid losses, due to fluctuations in exchange rates, as much as possible.
-Ordinarily, unless otherwise authorized by Treasury, agencies should use the prevailing rate of exchange to convert foreign currency expenditures to U.S. dollars for accounting purposes.
+Federal entities should compute exchange transactions for accommodation purposes or for official expenditures to avoid losses, due to fluctuations in exchange rates, as much as possible.
+Ordinarily, unless otherwise authorized by Treasury, federal entities should use the prevailing rate of exchange to convert foreign currency expenditures to U.S. dollars for accounting purposes.

 Section 30155—Collections and Interest on Deposits

 Collections from foreign vendors or entities may be processed through ITS.gov, which transfers funds via Fedwire to the Credit Gateway.
-The Credit Gateway posts Fedwires to Agency accounts and sends SF 215 deposit vouchers to the Collection Information Repository (CIR) for Agency deposit reporting.
-Agencies need to contact the Fiscal Service ITS.gov staff by calling 816-414-2100 to receive specific collection account instructions that are based on the currency sent for the collection.
+The Credit Gateway posts Fedwires to federal entity accounts and sends SF 215 deposit vouchers to the Collection Information Repository (CIR) for federal entity deposit reporting.
+Federal entities need to contact the Fiscal Service ITS.gov staff by calling 816-414-2100 to receive specific collection account instructions that are based on the currency sent for the collection.

-Unfunding is the authorized borrowing by an Accountable Officer of restricted foreign currency from specific Agency program accounts for the purpose of meeting current U.S. Government obligations, and replacing the foreign currency when needed for the purposes for which this foreign currency was originally set aside.
+Unfunding is the authorized borrowing by an Accountable Officer of restricted foreign currency from specific federal entity program accounts for the purpose of meeting current U.S. Government obligations and replacing the foreign currency when needed for the purposes for which this foreign currency was originally set aside.
 (Public Law 89-677, 31 U.S.C. § 5303.)

-The unfunding process provides that, when agencies receive foreign currencies that are not immediately needed for Agency program expenditures, the Accountable Officers or authorized agents must unfund all affected program accounts before purchasing foreign currency commercially.
+The unfunding process provides that, when federal entities receive foreign currencies that are not immediately needed for federal entity program expenditures, the Accountable Officers or authorized agents must unfund all affected program accounts before purchasing foreign currency commercially.
 To unfund all affected accounts, the Accountable Officer must reclassify funds using the CARS Classification Transactions and Accountability (CTA) module.
 Through this process, the Accountable Officers:

-If necessary to reimburse the borrowed foreign currency, the Accountable Officers may purchase the foreign currency commercially with U.S. dollars.
-It is important to note that these foreign currencies credited to specific Agency program accounts are initially acquired without the expenditure of U.S. dollars.
+If necessary, to reimburse the borrowed foreign currency, the Accountable Officers may purchase the foreign currency commercially with U.S. dollars.
+It is important to note that these foreign currencies credited to specific federal entity program accounts are initially acquired without the expenditure of U.S. dollars.
 They may be host-government contributions, loan repayments, etc. The purpose of unfunding is twofold.
-It makes use of foreign currency not currently needed by the Agency program accounts and delays the expenditure of U.S. dollars to purchase foreign currency.
+It makes use of foreign currency not currently needed by the federal entity program accounts and delays the expenditure of U.S. dollars to purchase foreign currency.

-Additional information and guidelines regarding unfunding are contained in Volume I, Part 2, Chapter 3200.
+Additional information and guidelines regarding unfunding are contained in TFM Volume I, Part 2, Chapter 3200.

 30155.30—Disposition of Excess Balances

-Agencies should make an attempt to transfer foreign currencies in excess of immediate disbursing requirements to other Accountable Officers (such as military or state) for use in a particular locality.
-Agencies may contact the U.S. Embassies in these countries concerning foreign currency acquisition.
+Federal entities should try to transfer foreign currencies in excess of immediate disbursing requirements to other Accountable Officers (such as military or state) for use in a particular locality.
+Federal entities may contact the U.S. Embassies in these countries concerning foreign currency acquisition.
 Accountable Officers having temporary excess balances should initiate action to affect transfers with other accountable Officers using like currencies.
-Agencies should use the ITS.gov collection module and indicate the TAS/BETC when depositing funds to the TGA.
+Federal entities should use the ITS.gov collection module and indicate the TAS/BETC when depositing funds to the TGA.
 They must use the CARS CTA module to reclassify funds deposited to the TGA through ITS.gov.
-Agencies need to contact the Fiscal Service ITS.gov staff by calling 816-414-2100 to receive specific collections account instructions that are based on the currency being sent in as collections.
+Federal entities need to contact the Fiscal Service ITS.gov staff by calling 816-414-2100 to receive specific collections account instructions that are based on the currency being sent in as collections.

 30155.40—Interest on Deposits